When you recognize your need to come to terms with a past abortion, the following steps are important ones to consider on your path to healing:

 - Consequences are not the same as punishment.
 A consequence of abortion might be infertility, but this is not a punishment from God.
 He is as grieved as we are about the losses brought on by our choices.
 Although we all live with the consequences of our choices, Jesus literally accepted the death sentence for our sins.
 He took the punishment so we don’t have to.

 God is as grieved as we are about the losses brought on by our choices.

 Perhaps you resist verbalizing your anger, thinking, “If I get in touch with the rage inside me, it might lead to a total loss of control.”
 The paradox is this: Until you openly acknowledge the pain and anger you feel about your abortion, you will not get rid of it.

 Grieve the Loss

 The need to grieve a pregnancy loss fully is well-documented, and for good reason.
-But you may cry out, “How do I grieve the death of a child when I was the executioner?”
+But you may cry out, “How do I grieve when I feel like it is my fault?”

 A lot of women feel hopeless about ever resolving the pain connected with their abortion.
 But healing is possible, and God is as close as the air we breathe, waiting to hear our whispered cries for help.

 Thousands of women will seek and receive help this year; you can be one of them.
 There is no need for you to continue grieving silently.
 Reach out to someone who understands.
 You are not alone.

 If you need further guidance and encouragement, Focus on the Family has a staff of licensed, professional Christian counselors available to talk with you at no charge.
 Just call 800-A-FAMILY (232-6459)